In my work as a therapist, I see daily examples of relationships slowly dying—and occasionally exploding.

-I’ve taken these factors and combined them with with my own training as psychologist to come up with five practical tips anyone can use to improve the quality of your most important relationships.
+I’ve taken these factors and combined them with my own training as a psychologist to come up with five practical tips anyone can use to improve the quality of your most important relationships.

 Whether you want to strengthen your marriage, be a better parent, or get along better with your boss, learning to see people like a therapist can be a powerful way to do it.